TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - Furniture routes inherit the same authentication and idempotency requirements.
 - Hospital routes inherit the same authentication and idempotency requirements.
 - Hardcap routes inherit the same authentication, idempotency and rate limiting requirements.
+- Heli routes inherit the same authentication and idempotency requirements.